Gara64/Sharowalky/README.md

 ### Open a Pull-Request

-If you want to work on Cozy <APP_NAME> and submit code modifications, feel free to open pull-requests!
+If you want to work on Cozy Sharowalky and submit code modifications, feel free to open pull-requests!
 See the [contributing guide][contribute] for more information about how to properly open pull-requests.

 Community